Kaustubh1Verma/CS671_Deep-Learning_2019/_posts/2019-05-01-Assignment-3.md

 ### The Model - Explained
 Since the final output are co-ordinates, this is basically a regression problem.
 The CNN block consisted of 3 layers with kernel size 3x3 and padding being `valid`.
 BatchNormalization was used for reducing overfitting and MaxPooling2D was used to bring down the feature size.
 The dense block was made of 3 layers with 128, 64 and 2 neurons respectively.

+Input images were normalized to the range of 0-1 from 0-255.
+However, the output was not normalized.
+The activation of the last layer was set to `relu`.